roeldev/log-interceptor/README.md

 --------------------------------------------------------------------------------
 ### logInterceptor.end()
 Ends the current intercept session.
 Returns an `array` with intercepted output.
-When no more sessions are active, the original `process.stdout.write` function is restored.
+When no more sessions are active, the original [`process.stdout.write`][url-stdout] function is restored.

 ```js
 // start intercept and allow to pass down to `process.stdout.write`